d20-Luna/Iron-Gods/Player Options/README.md

 **Heightened (+2)** Increase your resistances and weaknesses each by 5, and increase the initial and persistent damage of your Nanite Overload by 2d8 and 2d6, respectively.

+### Numerian Liberator (Archetype)

+### Numerian Scavenger (Rogue Racket)

+You live for the discovery of new technological wonders scraped from the depths of the strange ruins, metal caverns, and outlandish junkyards of Numeria.
+You are well-versed in all the ways that technology can be used to protect sites, as well as the ways in which it can malfunction.

+If you successfully identify a Construct using Recall Knowledge, that creature is flat-footed against and takes 2 additional precision damage from your attacks until the start of your next turn; if you critically succeed, it's flat-footed against and takes 2 additional precision damage from your attacks for 1 minute.

+You're trained in Crafting and Engineering Lore.
+You can choose Intelligence as your key ability score.

+### Lucky Glitch

+**Level:** 2

+**Traits:** Rogue

+**Prerequisites:** Numerian Scavenger Racket

+Your skill with ancient technological artifacts shows through in times of need.
+Once per hour, you can activate a Timeworn technological item as if it did not possess the Timeworn trait.

+### Robot Slayer

+**Level:** 10

+**Traits:** Rogue

+**Prerequisites:** Numerian Scavenger Racket

+You know just where to strike robots to incapacitate and disable them.
+When you deal the additional damage from your sneak attack against a creature with the Robot trait, you ignore the creature's hardness (if any).

 ### Savage Technologist (Barbarian Instinct)

 Savage technologists exhort Kellids to rise up against the depredations of the Technic League.
 But rather than rejecting technology, they wield the League’s own weapons against it.